marilsoncampos/ucsc_scala_class/README.md

-## UCSC - Apache Spark with Scal - Introduction
+## UCSC - Apache Spark with Scala - Introduction

 This the repository to capture the projects for the Apache Spark with Scala course at UCSC.